 If you are looking to acquire a second passport, the Caribbean countries offer advantageous citizenship by investment programs.
-St Kitts and Nevis and Grenada are two of these countries: in just a few months and in exchange for a reasonably affordable investment, you and your family can obtain a second citizenship.
-But which one to choose?
-This article gives you a detailed overview of both Caribbean citizenship programs, so you can find the right one for your family.
+St Kitts and Nevis and Grenada are two of these countries: In just a few months, in exchange for a reasonably affordable financial contribution, you and your family can obtain a second citizenship and a Grenada or St Kitts and Nevis passport.

 Grenada and St Kitts Citizenship Benefits